Our Process

 2. Title of the source in italics.

-3. Publication information, such as the name of the publisher, publication date, and page numbers.
+3. Publication information includes the publisher’s name, publication date, and page numbers.

 4. Format information, such as whether the source is a book, article, or website.